AutoResearch/autora/docs/contribute/theorist-module.md

 the `docs/quickstart.md` file.

 You can also add additional documentation files and notebooks to the `docs/` folder if needed.
-Should your package be selected for inclusion in the parent ``autora`` parent package, the theorist documentation will be automatically added to the [main documentation](https://autoresearch.github.io/autora/) of AutoRA under the subcategory "Theorists".
+Should your package meet requirements for inclusion in the parent ``autora`` parent package, the theorist documentation will be automatically added to the [main documentation](https://autoresearch.github.io/autora/) of AutoRA under the subcategory "Theorists".